 Dexmedetomidine oromucosal gel (Sileo) is used for sound phobias

 NOTE: This list does not indicate a recommendation of the product for your pet!
+Nor is it representative of all the medications that vets might use to treat fear and anxiety in dogs.
 Do your homework and research and talk to your vet.

 Some of the medications listed above require several weeks of use before you can expect to see any changes in a dog’s behavior.
 Others can be used on an ‘as needed’ basis.
 It’s important to follow the protocol outlined by a veterinarian when starting or stopping medications.
 Always check with a vet before giving your dog ANY herbal or other supplement in addition to a prescription medication.
 Caution should also be used when giving any over-the-counter product.
 Just because a substance may be ‘natural’ does not mean that it cannot have potentially deadly effects.